himgupta1996/Book-Store/README.md

 # Instructions

 1. Define the ports of order, catalog and front end server by editing the `const.py` file
 2. Run `python client.py -n <number of iterations>`.
-For example, if you want the service to run for 20 iterations (where each iteration contains one instance of search,lookup and buy method) you use `python client.py -n 20` OR `python client.py 20`
+For example, if you want the service to run for 20 iterations (where each iteration contains one instance of search,lookup and buy method) you use `python client.py -n 20` OR `python client.py 20`.
+Please note that the servers keep running even after the completion of all iterations.